-Our entire activity from February 2, 2021 (inception) through March 31, 2021 relates to our formation and preparation for the Initial Public Offering.
-We will not be generating any operating revenues until the closing and completion of the initial Business Combination.
+Our entire activity from February 2, 2021 (inception) through June 30, 2021 was in preparation for our formation and the Initial Public Offering, and, subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
+We will not be generating any operating revenues until the closing and completion of our initial Business Combination at the earliest.